Computational-Semantics-and-Pragmatics/semantics/README.md

 ### Task

-* Answert the questions in `editme.md` and commit and push your changes to the repository.
+* Answer the questions in `editme.md` and commit and push your changes to the repository.